julstpierre/PenalizedGLMM/README.md

 ## 2. Fit a penalized logistic mixed model

-After obtaining the variance components estimates under the null, we fit a penalized logistic mixed model using a lasso regularization term on the SNP effects in order to perform variable selection.
+After obtaining the variance components estimates under the null, we fit a penalized logistic mixed model using a lasso regularization term on the SNP effects in order to perform variable selection:

 ```julia
 modelfit = pglmm(nullmodel, plinkfile, geneticrowinds = trainrowinds);
 ```

-The coefficients for each value of λ are stored in `modelfit.betas`
+The coefficients for each value of λ are stored in `modelfit.betas`:

 ```julia